jwatzek/minimal-mistakes/_posts/2019-12-08-collaborative-open-science-as-a-way-to-reproducibility-and-new-insights-in-primate-cognition-research.md

 ---
-title: "Collaborative open science as a way to reproducibility and new insights in primate cognition research"
+title: "[Review] Collaborative open science as a way to reproducibility and new insights in primate cognition research"
 excerpt: "Many Primates [18 authors] (*in press*)"
 header:
   image: review1.png